Jaded-Encoding-Thaumaturgy/JET-guide/docs/filtering/descaling/known-resolutions.md

    and information.

 ## Known Native Resolutions

+!!! danger "Attention"
+    Our knowledge on descaling
+    is ever-improving.
+    Some of these findings may be inaccurate and outdated!
+    Take them with a grain of salt, and do your due diligence.
+    Verify everything yourself
+    before applying a descale
+    to your encode!

 | Anime name                                                                     | Native Resolution(s)/Kernel                            | Descaleable? | Notes                                                                                                       |
 | ------------------------------------------------------------------------------ | ------------------------------------------------------ | ------------ | ----------------------------------------------------------------------------------------------------------- |